-- 1. Financial Institutions and DNFBPs shall implement enhanced CDD measures based on the level of risk that might arise from business relationships and Transactions with natural or legal persons from high-risk countries. - Financial Institutions and DNFBPs shall implement CDD measures as defined by the Committee regarding High Risk Countries.
+- 1. Financial Institutions and DNFBPs shall implement enhanced CDD measures proportionate to the risk level that might arise from business relationships and Transactions with natural or legal persons from high-risk countries. - Financial Institutions and DNFBPs shall implement the measures defined by the Committee regarding High Risk Countries.